carljparker/ectopic-ohio/README.md

 >  <http://codes.ohio.gov/orc/gp9.04>

+As of this writing HB 413 is being considered by the Ohio legislature's House Insurance (INS) committee.

 All that said, there is _another_ bill, House Bill 413 sponsored by Candice R. Keller (District 53) and Rong Hood (District 78), which _does_ expose a doctor to criminal prosecution if they do not attempt to